ercanezin/Thesis_Chapter-5_RouteRecSys/README.md

 # Getting Started

   You need Python 3.7 and higher to run the codes and you need the latest version of the following packages to run both codes and jupyter notebook.
-The list of this package is in requirements.txt file.
+The list of this package is in the requirements.txt file.
 Please use pip to install it.

 	numpy,
 	pandas,